Alfakynz/WildLight/README.md

 # 🌲 WildLight resource pack

-This resource pack is designed to fix some interface elements that don't diplay correctly in the modpack
+This resource pack is designed to fix some interface elements that don't diplay correctly in the modpack.

 ## ✨ Features:

 - Adds a new style for IPN
+- Adds new panorama
 - Fixes inventory view to include the trinket slot (from Friends&Foes)
 - Fixes Fabric creative buttons not displaying correctly on hover
+- Fixes sugar cane not showing properly on the hotbar

 ## 🤝 Contributing